Moisture and Mold Inspections

 - Determining the scope of mold contamination,

-- Clearance testing after remediation to confirm the area is clean, and, last but not least,
+- Clearance testing after remediation to confirm an area is clean, and last but not least,

 Mold Testing Methods

 Most mold consultants will perform a mold survey that includes some form of microbial lab analysis.
 Like testing for any pollutant, there are myriad ways to collect samples and have them analyzed in the lab.
-Here we summarize a few of the more common testing methods:
+Some more common testing methods include:

-- Spore trap: A known amount of air is drawn over a greased slide.
-The slide is analyzed by a mold testing lab technician who can extrapolate a “spore per cubic meter” number for each sample.
-Spores can be identified to the genus level, but not to the species level.
-Penicillium and Aspergillus cannot be distinguished between each other in this microscopic analysis.
-Comparing indoor samples to other samples from outdoors and elsewhere indoors can help a mold expert draw conclusions about a building.
+A known amount of air is drawn over an adhesive slide.
+The slide is analyzed by lab technicians who extrapolate a “spore per cubic meter” number for each sample.
+Spores are identified to the genus level, but not to the species level.
+Penicillium and Aspergillus cannot be distinguished between each other in this particular microscopic analysis.
+Comparing indoor and outdoor samples, we can draw conclusions about airborne spore counts in the building.

-- Bulk mold testing: A tape lift or swap or bulk building material such as a small sample of drywall can be analyzed through a microscope.
-This mold testing method has the same limitations as a spore trap.
+A tape lift, swab or bulk building material, such as a small sample of drywall, is analyzed through a microscope.
+This method has the same genus level id limitations as a spore trap.

-- Environmental Relative Moldiness Index (ERMI) or Polymerase Chain Reaction (PCR): This method utilizes microbial DNA analysis to identify molds to the species level, but only a relatively few species of mold have been cataloged so unfortunately, this rapid testing method can miss the majority of molds present.
-Many environmental doctors and naturopaths are familiar with this method and it has gained more traction in recent years.
+This method utilizes microbial DNA analysis to identify mold to the species level, but relatively few species have been cataloged so this rapid testing method can miss a majority of molds present.
+Environmental doctors and naturopaths are familiar with this method and it has gained more traction in recent years.

-- Culturing mold: Viable mold spores can be sent to a mold testing lab to be cultured.
-The spores are placed on petri dishes with a selected growing medium, sufficient moisture is provided and the temperatures are regulated to simulate optimal growing conditions.
-Some spores may be present (and toxigenic and allergenic) but not viable and therefore will not grow and colonize.
-Mold colonies that do form can be identified down to the species level.
-This form of analysis takes the longest compared to all options presented here, and fewer mold testing companies are offering viable mold testing.
+Viable mold spores are sent to a testing lab and cultured.
+The spores are placed on Petri dishes with a selected growth medium, sufficient moisture is provided and temperatures are regulated simulating optimal growing conditions.
+Some spores may be present (and toxigenic and allergenic) but not viable and therefore do not grow and colonize.
+Mold colonies that do form are identified to the species level.
+This form of analysis takes longest of all options presented here and fewer testing labs offer this method.

 Mold Assessment and Inspection Benefits

-Moisture problems generally don’t fix themselves, and as moisture continues to damage building materials the extent of water-damaged materials and the costs of remediation increase by the day.
+Moisture problems generally don’t fix themselves, and as moisture continues to damage building materials the extent of water damage and costs of remediation increase by the day.
 As microbial growth spreads so does the risk of cross-contamination and health symptoms related to occupant exposures.
-Therefore finding the source and fixing any water intrusion quickly is of paramount importance to occupants and building owners.
+Therefore finding the source and fixing water intrusion quickly is of paramount importance to occupants and building owners.